ItsDoctorLeaf/plugin-rpCharacters/README.md

 > [!WARNING]
 > This plugin in currently in alpha.
 It WILL contain bugs and issues, so please do report them if you find any.
 > There is a high likelyhood that config and affects will change in the future.
-If you have any reccomendations, please do send me them
+If you have any reccomendations, please do send me them.<br>
 Want the pre-setup version?
 Check download this:<br>
 https://github.com/ItsDoctorLeaf/plugin-rpCharacters/tree/main/dragAndDrop